-What roles do you as individuals and Stantec as an organization fill within Confluence?
+What role do you and Stantec as an organization fill within Confluence?

 John: I was fortunate enough to be elected to Confluence’s board at the end of last year, thus maintaining a Stantec membership within the seven-member Board of Trustees.
-I’ve got large shoes to fill, but hope to do so with a mixture of passion, fresh ideas and of course sage advice from Alan.
 Stantec, as one of the largest water consultancies in the world, provides critical resources of technological knowledge and industry connections.
 As a Sustaining Member of Confluence, Stantec as an organization has a role in strategic planning and an advisory role to the board and members.

 What keeps you up at night?

 The time frame for researching, developing, testing and deploying new technologies can take 15 years.
 Yet, the global water crisis is developing daily and the gaps in terms of the crisis and emerging needed technology is widening.
 So we have to accelerate technology – there is no Plan B.